You can get from Brussels to Amsterdam by train, bus or flight.

 You should observe these safety measures in Belgium as imposed by the government to reduce the spread of COVID-19:

-Amsterdam is approximately 107 miles (173 km) away from Brussels.
+The Brussels to Amsterdam distance is approximately 107 miles (173 km).

 These are the most popular departure and arrival points for travellers from Brussels to Amsterdam: